Hierarchy settings

 4.2.
 Single child

-Using this option you can select which nodes to display when a parent hierarchy has only one child.
-In this example, we have a multi-level account hierarchy with several single-child rows and blank rows.
+Use this option to control which nodes are displayed when a parent hierarchy has only one child.
+In this example, we have a multi-level account hierarchy with 4 single-child rows.

-The East-Coast3 row has only one child.
-The Cardiff and Edinburgh regions have blank child rows.
+The 'Artisan Ale', 'Dark Roast', 'Cosmic Craft Brews', 'Galaxy Porter' has only one child row with 'Dark Roast', 'Galaxy Porter' having the leaf node.
 Let's see how this report is displayed for each of the options.

 • All - Displays all rows, including parent rows, single child rows, and blank rows.

-Let's consider the example of the Midwest region of the USA to understand the various Single child options better.
+Let's consider the example of the 'Beer' category with brands 'Artisan Ale' and 'Cosmic Craft Brews' to understand the various Single child options better.

-All the Single child rows of the Midwest region in the US is listed.
+All the Single child rows of 2 brands are listed.

 • Parent only - Displays only the parent nodes of the single child.

-Parent node of the single child Basilica of St. Mary
+Parent nodes of the single child rows '12-Pack' are displayed

 • Parent (Multi-level) - Displays only the highest-level parent row with single child of the multi-level hierarchy.

-In the image below, the highest level row with a single child is displayed.
+In the image below, the highest-level parent row with a single child is displayed.

 • Single child level as parent - Displays the single child as the parent level.

-Here, the Basilica of St. Mary is the child, which is shown as the parent level.
+Here, the '12-Pack' is the child, which is shown as the parent level.

 • Single child as parent - Displays only the single child at the lowest level.